Afghanistan and Central Asian Association: Cultural Events

-Work In Afghanistan
+Previous Work in Afghanistan

 Citizens Advice Centres in Kabul and Pul-e-Khumri

-The ACAA launched Afghanistan's first two citizens advice centres in Kabul and Pul-e-Khumri in 2013 to provide free, impartial, and confidential legal advice to the local community.
+With funding from the UK Department for International Development, the ACAA launched citizens advice centres in Kabul and Pul-e-Khumri in 2013 to provide free, impartial, and confidential legal advice to the local community.
 The centre in Kabul focuses on employment counselling and women's legal advice, whilst the centre in Pul-e-Khumri focuses on providing lessons in computer technology, English and with numerous other life skills.
+The ACAA also worked with the Canadian embassy on a gender equality project with three bases, in Kabul, Balkh and Paktia.
+The organisation aims to reopen these two centres, though their work is currently suspended.